 Groundwater planning has long recognized that overdraft and seawater intrusion in the northern Salinas Valley should be addressed by moving available water north.
 Thus, the oft repeated remark that the water problem is not an issue of supply but of distribution.
+And, thus, the Groundwater Sustainability Plans (GSPs) for the northern subbasins adopted by the Salinas Valley Groundwater Basin Groundwater Sustainability Agency (SVGBGSA) assume that the SVGBGSA will coordinate its projects and management actions (PMAs) with MCWRA's reservoir operations and its implementation of the Interlake Tunnel in order to move more water north.

-Thus, also, the GSPs for the northern subbasins call for and depend on moving water north.
+But the ILT DEIR does not discuss the substance of the GSPs, does not recognize the need to move water north, and does not address the need for MCWRA to coordinate the ILT and reservoir operations with the projects and management actions in the GSPs that depend on moving water north.

-The ILT DEIR does not appear to have recognized the need to move water north or to coordinate with the projects and management actions in the Groundwater Sustainability Plans that depend on moving water north.
-CEQA requires that an EIR identify inconsistencies with applicable regional plans.
-It is evident from the DEIR's modeling results that the bulk of the recharge benefits in the ILT's assumed reservoir operations would go to the southern subbasins.
-This is not consistent with the northern GSPs' plans for reservoir reoperations to increase recharge to the northern subbasins.
-Nor is it consistent with the southern GSPs' conclusions that no projects or management actions are required to attain or maintain sustainability.
-The DEIR fails to acknowledge or address these inconsistencies.
+The DEIR's modeling results show that the bulk of the recharge benefits in the ILT's assumed reservoir operations would go to the southern subbasins.
+This is inconsistent with the northern GSPs' plans for reservoir reoperations to increase recharge to the northern subbasins.
+And it is inconsistent with the southern GSPs' conclusions that no projects or management actions are required to attain or maintain sustainability.
+The DEIR fails to acknowledge or address these inconsistencies, which violates CEQA.

-The DEIR also fails to provide a sufficiently detailed description of the reservoir operations assumed for the project; fails to propose mitigation or an alternative to address the inconsistency with the GSPs; and fails to include the GSP projects and management actions in its assumptions for cumulative conditions.
+The DEIR also fails to provide a sufficiently detailed description of the reservoir operations assumed for the project; fails to propose mitigation or an alternative to address the inconsistency with the GSPs; and fails to include the GSPs' projects and management actions in the assumptions for the cumulative conditions.
+These shortcomings also violate CEQA.